-Ann Wilson Addresses Her Husband’s Assault Of Her Sister Nancy’s Sons—And Why It Could Mean The End Of Heart
+Ann Wilson Addresses Her Husband’s Assault Of Her Sister Nancy’s Sons — And Why It Could Mean The End Of Heart

 “He was demonized before we even got married because he’s a free spirit.
 He’s completely blunt and honest and open.
 He holds nothing in reserve and that puts people off right there.”

 Nancy Wilson said her brother-in-law is “one of those crankpots and he’ll kind of mouth off about kids.”
-The rock goddess said she has no interest in seeing him again anytime soon, and she threw shade at her sister Ann for attempting to apologize for her husband’s actions—especially since Wetter himself has not yet apologized to her or her sons.
+The rock goddess said she has no interest in seeing him again anytime soon, and she threw shade at her sister Ann for attempting to apologize for her husband’s actions — especially since Wetter himself has not yet apologized to her or her sons.

 “Ann came up on my bus [after the incident] and said, ‘I guess Dean must have touched the children, and he’s sorry, but he had to lie down and take a nap,'” Nancy Wilson revealed.
 “I don’t think it was very cool of her to have to try to apologize and cover for him.”